 Probably named “Elizabeth Taylor” for her mother.
 They had no known children in their short married life.
 The 1850 census shows her living with her brother James.
 Her gravestone at St. John’s Cemetery gives her dates: “Born July 15, 1792.
 Died June 27, 1859.”

 He was a tobacco merchant in Baltimore.
-When a Ignatius Semmes died in 1843, David Floyd’s children received the rights to the historic Rose Hill estate near Port Tobacco and the family lived there for the rest of the century.
-The children were all active in the Confederate cause.
+In 1843, David Floyd’s children received the rights to the historic Rose Hill estate near Port Tobacco and the family lived there for the rest of the century.
+The adult children were all active in the Confederate cause.